 Skip to main content

-ChatGPT prompting for CRO and Experimentation
+8 ChatGPT prompting Tips for CRO and Experimentation

 As we continue to find ways to integrate Generative AI in our workflows, here is a growing list of ChatGPT prompting approaches we’ve found useful in CRO.
 All were inspired and informed by the work of independent researchers like Dr Jules White et al, and other research papers quoted.